blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 On OS X, you need to run `sudo htop`.

 At the top, it will show you the processor activity of your system.
 Each processor is numbered.
 Below, under `Mem`, it shows how much memory is being used.
-Below that, in the `Swp` column.
+Below that, in the `Swp` column, showing how much memory is in swap.

+Disk space can be assessed with

+    df -h

+This also shows virtual file systems, usually only the largest file systems are relevant.

+#### Super-user tools

+On Linux or OS X

+    iostat
+    sudo iotop

+will give you all writing and reading processes, and how much data they are reading.
+Network traffic can be gathered with:

+    sudo iftop

 ## Approach

 When your application is running, first look memory usage.
 Once about 80% of your memory is used, the system will remove caches and start doing operations from disk.
-This is called swapping.
 If you run into this problem, a first step would be to see if your application can run with smaller chunks of data.
 If this is not possible, you can either get a machine with additional RAM memory or start a virtual machine on the Cloud with more memory than you have now.
 By using `htop` again, you can find out if the new machine does have enough memory.
-Alternatively, you can keep runninng application even after the memory of your machine is full, and see if it finishes.
+Alternatively, you can keep runninng the application even after the memory of your machine is full, and see if it finishes.
 You can note the maximum memory usage in the VIRT column of the application.
-This number includes memory on disk, so it also gives relevant information once the system is using excessive memory.
+This number includes memory on disk, so it also gives relevant information once the system is using memory above the physical limit.

 The advantage of using a Cloud virtual machine is that it is very easy to experiment with different memory sizes.